ARJUN300399/JavaScript-Notes/README.md

 "Everything in JavaScript happens inside a execution context"

-Inside execution context there two things
+Inside execution context there are two things
 - Memory component
 - Code component